saltstack/salt/doc/topics/cloud/vmware.rst

 Configuration
 =============
-The VMware cloud module needs the vCenter URL, username and password to be set up in the cloud configuration at ``/etc/salt/cloud.providers`` or ``/etc/salt/cloud.providers.d/vmware.conf``:
+The VMware cloud module needs the vCenter or ESXi URL, username and password to be set up in the cloud configuration at ``/etc/salt/cloud.providers`` or ``/etc/salt/cloud.providers.d/vmware.conf``: